 This deal worked out a bit better.
 My price was cheap ($5 or $10, I don't recall exactly), and the buyer was an experimenter, so he had few qualms about buying the unit.
 His questions were aimed mainly at determining if the unit would be anywhere near suitable for his application, and how much work he might have to put into the device.

-My point is my responses were short, sweet, to the point, and honest.
+My point, though, is that my responses were short, sweet, to the point, and honest.
 No prattling about what a Great Deal I was making, no history of RF amps or serial analyzers, no pressure: Just clean, simple, honest responses.

 If you don't know the answer to a given question, simply state as much!
 A made-up answer, just for the sake of trying to make a sale, will get you in hot water almost as fast as lying.
-The potential buyer may have far more background in the field than you could ever guess.
-A bogus answer will stand out like a solar flare to them, and you will not only (most likely) lose the sale, you will also gain a reputation as a jerk that doesn't deserve to sell anything.
+The danger here is that whoever you're providing the answer to may have considerably more electronics background than you do.
+A bogus answer will stand out like a solar flare to someone like that, and you will not only (most likely) lose the sale, you will also gain a reputation as a jerk that doesn't deserve to sell anything.
 Remember how I've said the swap meet community votes with their wallets?

 Just relax, be yourself, and be truthful.
 You can't go wrong that way, even if your sales are minimal.

-Perhaps one of the hardest things for rookie sellers to remember: A good deal will sell itself.
+Perhaps one of the hardest things for rookie sellers to remember is: A Good Deal Will Always Sell Itself!
 More importantly, no amount of sales pitch, however slickly worded or delivered, will force a sale if it is simply not meant to be!

 So: When someone stops at your space, and starts checking out your wares, LEAVE THEM ALONE!
 This does not mean be rude, and ignore them completely.
 Feel absolutely free to say "Good day!" or whatever greeting may be appropriate for the time of day or year, BUT...!
 Unless they ask you a direct question, or make a comment that warrants some sort of response, limit your comments to the initial greeting, and "If you have any questions, just ask."

-The only exception to this is, if you're selling something which has the manual with it, you can add "If you'd like to look at the manual, it's (insert location here -- under the unit, in your truck, whatever)."
+The only exception to this is that, if you're selling something that has the manual with it, you can add "If you'd like to look at the manual for that, it's (insert location here -- under the unit, in your truck, whatever)."

 It's near the end of the day, and you haven't sold everything you came out to sell.
 Well, guess what?
 It happens!
 Even the best sellers, with the most desirable cargo in the world, will sometimes go home with some of what they brought out.

 For the stuff that remains, try cutting your selling prices to the bone about an hour before the event closes.
 If you had things selling for $20 each, drop them to $10, or even $5.
 If you had stuff selling for $5 each, drop it to $1.
 Remember, the primary idea of selling at a swap meet is to MOVE STUFF OUT!
-Do what it takes, even if it doesn't make you a fortune.
-I've done so many times.
+Do what it takes to do that, even if it doesn't make you a fortune.
+I've seen this tactic used (and I've used it myself) many times.
 Trust me, it works!
 Even for hard-to-move stuff, it usually works!!

 IMPORTANT!!!
 The following trick should ONLY be used in an 'Open Parking Lot' type of swap meet, or other venues where you're NOT in an enclosed building.
 IF YOU'RE IN AN ENCLOSED EVENT, see if the event coordinators have a PA system set up.